 Aljezur, Portugal, has an aura that changes people’s lives.
 Travelers who visit once, come back often to relive the experience and some have eventually settled here.
 What makes this city different?
 You’ve got to see for yourself.
 Start your preparations now with booking appropriate accommodation.
 There are hostels in Aljezur, Portugal, that cater to the elite as well as the budget travelers.
 Book well in advance to first get an accommodation and some special offers with it, and come live the experience called Aljezur.

-Written by local expertz for Aljezur
+Written by local enthusiast for Aljezur hostels

 Aaron Barboza